Introduction to Azure security

 Secure Apps and data

-Azure Active Directory Domain Services enables you to join Azure VMs to a domain without the need to deploy domain controllers.
+Microsoft Entra Domain Services enables you to join Azure VMs to a domain without the need to deploy domain controllers.
 Users sign in to these VMs by using their corporate Active Directory credentials, and can seamlessly access resources.

 Azure Active Directory B2C is a highly available, global identity management service for consumer-facing apps that can scale to hundreds of millions of identities and integrate across mobile and web platforms.
 Your customers can sign in to all your apps through customizable experiences that use existing social media accounts, or you can create new standalone credentials.

-Azure Active Directory B2B Collaboration is a secure partner integration solution that supports your cross-company relationships by enabling partners to access your corporate applications and data selectively by using their self-managed identities.
+Microsoft Entra B2B Collaboration is a secure partner integration solution that supports your cross-company relationships by enabling partners to access your corporate applications and data selectively by using their self-managed identities.

-Azure Active Directory Application Proxy provides SSO and secure remote access for web applications hosted on-premises.
+Microsoft Entra application proxy provides SSO and secure remote access for web applications hosted on-premises.